Trademark vs. Copyright: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 There are limitations to a trademark.
 A trademark cannot include descriptive terms.
 For example, Apple was denied a trademark for the iPad Mini because the word mini describes the product and therefore cannot be trademarked.

 Trademarks offer protection for a brand within certain realms.
 For example, if your last name was Gap and you wanted to open a clothing store, you wouldn't be able to do so because there is already a company that owns the Gap brand.
-Alternately, you might be able to own a pizza place called Gap.
+Alternatively, you might be able to own a pizza place called Gap.
 This is likely legal as most consumers are unlikely to confuse the Gap clothing store with the Gap pizza restaurant.
 It's also unlikely that Gap clothing will expand into the pizza business.

 Types of Trademark